odrianoaliveira/odrianoaliveira/README.md

 Hi there 👋

-I'm Adriano (He/Him), an experienced engineer passionate about designing reliable, scalable platforms, solving complex business problems, and enabling teams to ship high-quality software with confidence.
+Hi, my name is Adriano, and I'm an experienced engineer who loves making platforms that are reliable and scalable, solving hard business problems, and giving teams the confidence to ship high-quality software.

+---

-## My Background 🧭
+## My Background 🧠⚙️

-With decades of experience across backend and platform engineering, I specialize in cloud-native architectures, distributed systems, and high-throughput services.
+I have been a backend and platform engineer for decades, and my areas of expertise are distributed systems, cloud-native architectures, and high-throughput services.

-My career spans workflow automation, travel, supply chain, and SaaS platforms, where I've designed and operated systems using Java, Kotlin, Go, Kafka, Kubernetes, and major cloud providers such as AWS and Google Cloud.
+I have experience in the design and operation of systems using Java, Kotlin, Go, Kafka, Kubernetes, and major cloud providers such as AWS and Google Cloud.
+My technical expertise includes workflow automation, travel, supply chain, and SaaS platforms.

-## I'm passionate about 🚀
+## I'm passionate about 🌐☁️🚀
 - Cloud-native systems and platform capabilities.
 - System design and production-grade architectures.
 - High-performance, resilient services.